Luskintyre Beach, Isle Of Harris, Outer Hebrides, Scotland.

 Sassenach

-It appears to me there are some within my own country who would like Scotland and Scottishness to be no more.
+Scottishness to be no more.
 To deny a nation is nationality.
 (They are the type that Outlander fans might call Sassenachs) And yet within the established elite, it's perfectly fine to put the word Scottish in the title of your company, but anything establishment is very unlikely to come with a Scottish accent never mind our language.

 Sassenach, derived from the latin term, Saxon, means an English speaker.
 Not to be confused with the more common held belief that Sasanach means to be English.
 It doesn't necessarily.
 It refers more specifically to the language spoken, and evolved from Gaelic speaking Scotland as a term to describe mostly lowlanders influenced by the advancing Saxon culture.
 In modern terms I would be a Sassenach as I hail from a big city in the central belt of Scotland and mostly speak English or Scots English, although I also speak a dialect of Scots which is a shared language across the whole of the country.